AdrianSkar/markdown/fcc_template.md

 > _try to solve the problem now_
 >
 #### Hint 2
-Sometimes, when you write more code than you are used to.
+Sometimes, when you write more code than you are used to and it doesn't work, the little things are what betray us.
+Checking for missing semicolons, brackets, etc. can prove very useful.
 > _try to solve the problem now_